-Genetic Analyses.-Tissue samples from all mountain goats captured between 2005-2011 have been genotyped by Aaron Shafer (University of Alberta, Edmonton, AB).
-(Sample collected during 2012-2016 have been archived for future analyses).
-These data have been analyzed and included in continent-wide analyses of mountain goat population genetics (Shafer et al. 2010).
+Genetic Analyses.-Tissue samples from all mountain goats captured between 2005-2017 have been genotyped by Aaron Shafer (Trent University/University of Alberta).
+(Duplicate samples are archived at ADFG, Douglas, AK).
+A subset of these data were analyzed and included in continent-wide analyses of mountain goat population genetics (Shafer et al. 2010).
 Shafer et al. (2010) indicated that substantial genetic structuring exists among mountain goats in southeastern Alaska (and across the western North American range of the species).
 More recent analyses indicated that three genetically distinct mountain goat populations occur in our study area [east Berners mountains, Kakuhan range (including Lions Head and Sinclair Mountain), and Mt.
 Villard]; population boundaries generally coincide with our specific study area boundaries (Shafer et al. 2012).
 These findings indicate that gene flow between our study areas (with the exception of the Lion Head and Sinclair study areas, which are genetically indistinct) is limited.
 Additional analyses examined the extent to which mountain goat habitat selection characteristics and landscape configuration are linked to genetic relatedness across the study area (Shafer et al. 2012).
-Results from this analyses indicated that small-(i.e. distance to cliffs, heat load) and large-scale (i.e. river valleys and marine waterways) landscape features are key determinants of mountain goat gene flow across our study area (Shafer et al. 2012).
+Results from this analyses indicated that small- (i.e. distance to cliffs, heat load) and large-scale (i.e. river valleys and marine waterways) landscape features are key determinants of mountain goat gene flow across our study area (Shafer et al. 2012).
 In 2016, a new state-wide mountain goat population genetics project was initiated and will include more spatially extensive analyses that utilize both microsatelite and genomic techniques.
 This project is funded by ADFG and Trent University but will benefit our knowledge of mountain goat genetics in this study area as well.

-Disease Surveillance.-In 2010, a subset of captured animals (n = 5) were tested (Washington Animal Disease Diagnostic Laboratory, Pullman, WA) for prevalence of respiratory bacteria associated with incidence of pneumonia (specifically Pasteurella trehalosi and Mycoplasma ovipneumonia).
+Disease Surveillance.-In 2010, a subset of captured animals (n = 5) were tested (Washington Animal Disease Diagnostic Laboratory, Pullman, WA) for prevalence of respiratory bacteria associated with incidence of pneumonia (specifically Pasteurella trehalosi and Mycoplasma ovipneumoniae).
 Results of these analyses were summarized in White et al. (2012).
+Further surveillance testing for Mycoplasma ovipneumoniae was conducted in 2014, 2016 and 2017.
+All seven animals tested in 2014 were negative for Mycoplasma ovipneumoniae; laboratory results for 2016 and 2017 are not yet available.

 During 2005-2015, blood serum samples collected from captured animals have been tested each year for a suite of 15 different diseases relevant to ungulates (Appendix 1).
-Of particular interest was contagious ecthyma (CE), a viral disease previously documented among mountain goats in Juneau, Haines and other areas of southeastern Alaska.
+Of particular interest was contagious ecthyma (CE), a viral disease previously documented among mountain goats in

+Juneau, Haines and other areas of southeastern Alaska.
 Common symptoms of CE include presence of grotesque lesions on the face, ears, and nose which can lead to death of animals, primarily those in young or old age classes; healthy adults commonly survive the disease.
 Of the 65 animals successfully tested for CE in the Lions Head and Mt Sinclair areas, three animals (5%) tested positive for CE-specific antibodies; a level of prevalence comparable to other southeastern Alaska populations tested.